Klipper3d/klipper/docs/G-Codes.md

 #### RESTORE_DUAL_CARRIAGE_STATE
 `RESTORE_DUAL_CARRIAGE_STATE [NAME=<state_name>] [MOVE=[0|1] [MOVE_SPEED=<speed>]]`:
+Restore the previously saved states of all dual and their primary carriages.
-Restore the previously saved positions of the dual carriages and their modes, unless "MOVE=0" is specified, in which case only the saved modes will be restored, but not the positions of the carriages.
-If positions are being restored and "MOVE_SPEED" is specified, then the toolhead moves will be performed with the given speed (in mm/s); otherwise the toolhead move will use the rail homing speed.
-Note that the carriages restore their positions only over their own axis, which may be necessary to correctly restore COPY and MIRROR mode of the dual carriage.
+This command restores the modes of the carriages and moves them to their previously saved positions, unless "MOVE=0" is specified.
+If positions are being restored and "MOVE_SPEED" is specified, then the carriages will move with at most the provided speed (in mm/s); otherwise the homing speeds of the corresponding carriages will be used as a reference.
+Note that the carriages restore their positions only over their own axes, which may be necessary to correctly restore COPY and MIRROR mode of the dual carriage.
+In addition, this command updates the Klipper toolhead position for each axis that has some dual
+carriages: it is set to match the actual position of the activated primary carriage of an axis or, if an axis does not have a saved primary carriage, to the axis position when `SAVE_DUAL_CARRIAGE_STATE` command was called.

 ### [endstop_phase]